-After we’ve brewed the soup, we take two sourdough bread boules, cut off the tops, and hollow them out.
+To create the bowl shape simply take one or two bread boules, cut off the tops, and hollow them out.
 If your bread isn’t straight-from-the-oven fresh, you can re-crisp the hollowed-out boules in the oven for a few minutes.

 More!
 VIDEO: Here’s How to Re-Crisp Your Bread

-We fill them with soup.
-And, in the case of French Onion Soup, we top with cheese and pop them in the oven.
-(But you can skip this step if you’re not having a cheese-filled dinner.)
+To serve, fill the hollowed-out bread up with soup.
+In the case of French Onion Soup, top with cheese and pop them in the oven.

-Set your bread bowl on a plate or in a shallow bowl, and eat the soup with a spoon and the delicious, flavor-filled bread with your hands!
+Set your bread bowl on a plate or in a shallow bowl.
+Eat the soup with a spoon and eat the delicious, broth-soaked bread with your hands!